swe-assignments/async-sql-too-fast-too-curious/README.md

 - [ ] Looking at the above code, we are passing a value on the 'body' key.
 This is a variable that we need to create.
 It will be an object needs keys of username and password.
 (The server will look for these)

-- [ ] Our server will either return an object with a key of status and either a value of 'Login successful.' or 'Login not successful.' depending on our input.

-- [ ] Based on this, we should update our DOM with the results.
+- [ ] Our server will either return an object with a key of loggedIn and an appropriate boolean response.
+Based on this, we should update our DOM with the results.